Lambdagon/source-sdk-2013-radialmenu/README.md

 All the files needed to make this work are included in this repo.
 However for use in any other mod you need:
-- The fonts and defaultsettings to clientscheme.res
+- The fonts and defaultsettings in clientscheme.res
 - RadialMenu.res and .txt files in resource/ui and scripts folders
 - Hudlayout.res entry